 My Teaching Philosophy:

-My teaching philosophy developed out of over 15 years in the field of education working in settings such as the Navajo Reservation, inner-city Indianapolis, Spain, on the Texas-Mexico border, in East London, and in Cambodia.
+My teaching philosophy has been continually refined with over 20 years in the field of education working in settings such as the Navajo Reservation, inner-city Indianapolis, Spain, on the Texas-Mexico border, in East London, and in Cambodia.

 I strive to create a learning environment that fosters the development of the whole person.
 I provide opportunities for students to interact in ways that make the content relevant to their lives.
 I use a variety of teaching methods to address individual learning styles and unique life experiences in a manner that will increase motivation, enhance ownership of the content, and foster the creation of new knowledge.
 Through integrating technology into my curriculum and instructional design, students learn the importance of understanding and utilizing diverse modes of technology to meet their learning needs.